-- (1) A member of the public or the media attending a council or committee meeting may not- - (a) address the meeting at any time, unless he or she is a member of a deputation in terms of rule 55 or has been granted permission in terms of that rule to address the council or committee concerned, as the case may be; - (b) obstruct the business of the meeting; - (c) make any interjections; - (d) make unwelcome suggestions, innuendoes, remarks or hints of a sexual nature, sexual advances, comments with sexual overtones, sex-related jokes or insults or unwelcome graphic comments of another person's body; - (e) encourage, engender, advocate or aggravate hatred, discrimination, exclusion, restriction, ridicule, contempt or preference based on colour, descent, race, ethnicity, gender or religion so as to cause harm, hostility, degradation, violence or to insult, degrade, defame or encourage abuse of any racial, ethnic, gender or religious group, through the uttering of words, whether in writing or orally, or the performance of deeds; - (f) use threatening, abusive or insulting language towards an employee or display any writing, sign or other visible presentation which is threatening, abusive or insulting and which causes that employee harassment, alarm or distress due to any alleged, suspected or proven act, omission or statement by that employee in the exercise of any of his or her rights or the discharge of any of his or her duties so as to harass or cause or advocate unfair treatment of that employee; or - (g) make unwelcome or obscene gestures. - (2) Whenever a meeting resolves to close its session or a part thereof, any member of the public or media must leave such meeting immediately and not return to such meeting until it resumes as a public meeting.
+- (1) A member of the public or the media attending a council or committee meeting may not- - (a) address the meeting at any time, unless he or she is a member of a deputation in terms of rule 54 or has been called upon by the chairperson to address the meeting on any matter appearing in an agenda for such meeting; - (b) obstruct the business of the meeting; - (c) make any interjections; - (d) make unwelcome suggestions, innuendoes, remarks or hints of a sexual nature, sexual advances, comments with sexual overtones, sex-related jokes or insults or unwelcome graphic comments of another person's body; - (e) encourage, engender, advocate or aggravate hatred, discrimination, exclusion, restriction, ridicule, contempt or preference based on colour, descent, race, ethnicity, gender or religion so as to cause harm, hostility, degradation, violence or to insult, degrade, defame or encourage abuse of any racial, ethnic, gender or religious group, through the uttering of words, whether in writing or orally, or the performance of deeds; - (f) use threatening, abusive or insulting language towards an employee or display any writing, sign or other visible presentation which is threatening, abusive or insulting and which causes that employee harassment, alarm or distress due to any alleged, suspected or proven act, omission or statement by that employee in the exercise of any of his or her rights or the discharge of any of his or her duties so as to harass or cause or advocate unfair treatment of that employee; or - (g) make unwelcome or obscene gestures. - (2) Whenever a meeting resolves to close its session or a part thereof, any member of the public or media must, upon the instructions of the chairperson, leave the meeting immediately and not return to such meeting until it resumes as a public meeting.